Competition Regional Firm of the Year – Americas

 For its numbers, clients and caseload, rivals freely admit that Blake, Cassels & Graydon houses the top competition practice in Canada.

 Blakes competition litigators play a key role in Canada’s largest and most experienced competition law practice.
-Blakes is frequently at the forefront of high-profile competition litigation matters, including contentious mergers, class actions, deceptive marketing, advertising, abuse of dominance, competitor collaborations, reviewable trade practices and other civil matters before the Canadian Competition Tribunal, the provincial or federal courts and the Supreme Court of Canada.
+Blakes is frequently at the forefront of high-profile competition litigation matters, including contentious mergers, class actions, deceptive marketing, advertising, abuse of dominance, competitor collaborations, reviewable trade practices and other civil matters before the Canadian Competition Tribunal, the provincial and federal courts and the Supreme Court of Canada.

 Our lawyers have litigated many of Canada’s most high-profile Competition Act (Act) cases.
-These include the first abuse of dominance case to reach the Supreme Court of Canada, the only Federal Court of Appeal decision to address patents under the Act, the only (civil) price maintenance case, the first case considering the Act’s competitor collaboration provisions, the only appellate level case on the application of the Act’s cartel provisions to agreements between purchasers of goods or services, the only Competition Tribunal case to address the Regulated Conduct Doctrine, and numerous cases developing standards for cartel prosecutions and class action certification and defences in the cartel context.
+These include the first abuse of dominance case to reach the Supreme Court of Canada, the only Federal Court of Appeal decision to address patents under the Act, the only (civil) price maintenance case, the first case considering the Act’s competitor collaboration provisions, the only appellate level case on the application of the Act’s cartel provisions to agreements between purchasers of goods or services, the only Competition Tribunal case to address the Regulated Conduct Doctrine, and numerous cases developing standards for cartel prosecutions and class action certification and defences in the cartel context, including in the Supreme Court of Canada.

-We are at the forefront of deceptive marketing and advertising cases, including in litigated matters where we represented Bell Aliant in defence of a successful injunction relating to misleading advertising claims; The Yellow Pages Group, the complainant, in a landmark prosecution by the Commissioner against a company that was misrepresenting itself as Yellow Pages; and the Commissioner in his recent investigation of FlightHub/JustFly, resulting in the first temporary consent agreement under the Act.
+We are at the forefront of deceptive marketing and advertising cases, representing companies such as: Bell Aliant in the successful defence of an injunction relating to misleading advertising claims; The Yellow Pages Group in a landmark prosecution by the Commissioner against a company that was misrepresenting itself as Yellow Pages; Ford in the successful defence of a class action alleging fuel consumption misrepresentation contrary to the Competition Act; and the Commissioner of Competition in his investigation of Facebook and of FlightHub/JustFly, the latter resulting in the first temporary consent agreement under the Act.
+Blakes lawyers have acted in deceptive marketing class actions in provincial superior courts for numerous clients such as Air Canada, Booking.com, Clark, Dollarama, DoorDash, Epic Games, Jean Coutu, Lenovo and Nintendo.

 -